kpq/nyu-data-journalism-2014/classes/intro-and-leaflet/index.md

   PC Users might consider [Notepad++](http://notepad-plus-plus.org/).

 2. Next, we need to make sure Git is installed on all our computers.
-Here's [a helper](https://help.github.com/articles/user-organization-and-project-pages), but we'll do this together, too.
+Here's [a helper](http://git-scm.com/book/en/Getting-Started-Installing-Git).
+If you have a Mac, you probably have it installed already.
+We'll do this together.

 ###Signing up for Github
 If you’ve never used <a href="http://git-scm.com/">Git</a> or <a href="https://github.com">Github</a> before, don’t worry, it’s not as scary as it may seem at first.
 It’s basically like <a href="https://www.dropbox.com/">Dropbox</a> for programmers, with enough goofy names and concepts to make it all feel a little more complicated than it really is.